 Our Epic lifeguards are able to keep our swimmers safe thanks to our official SUP company and title sponsor, Red Star Board Company.
 We’re very grateful to have Red Star as part of the Epic team!

-10K: 5 hours (swimmers must reach the turn-around point at North Star Reach within the first two hours)
+10K Marathon: 5 hours : swimmers must reach the turn-around point at North Star Reach within the first two hours and thirty minutes (2.5 hours)

 5K: 3 hours

-For 2017, we have added a 10K team event!
-Each team must have a minimum of five members (no maximum).
+For our 10K Marathon team event, each team must have a minimum of five members (no maximum).
 Teams must be mixed, with a minimum of one male member and one female member.
-All members must swim the entire 10K.
+All 10K team members must swim the entire 10K.
 The winning team boasts the lowest combined time for their members’ five fastest times.
 The 10K team event is Open; teams may be swim clubs, informal groups, or even a family swimming together.

-10K: Six aid stations with water, Gatorade, and GU in addition to a “special needs” bag at the 5K turn-around point.
-A “special needs” bag is a plastic bag, provided by Epic Races, labeled with your race number in which you may place anything “special” that you may “need” or just want at the turn-around point: food, new goggles, sunscreen, Vaseline, a beverage, etc. It is optional.
+10K Marathon: Six aid stations (one at approximately every mile) offering water, Gatorade, and GU energy gel.
+The aid stations will be located in areas where you can stand.
+In addition, swimmers can have a “special needs” bag at the 5K turn-around point.
+A “special needs” bag is a plastic bag, provided by Epic Races, labeled with your race number in which you may place anything “special” that you may “need” or just want at the turn-around point: food, sunscreen, Vaseline, a beverage, etc. It is optional.
 Please note that all items in the “special needs” bag must be disposable, as these bags will not be returned to Halfmoon Lake.

 In addition to free race pix, each participant will receive:

 Please be sure to support the reason we are all able to do this epic swim: North Star Reach.
-North Star Reach will be fundraising through Swim to the Moon through Epic Races’ Crowdrise fundraising platform.
-Through the Swim to the Moon Crowdrise page, you will be able to make a donation to North Star Reach or support one of our fundraising swimmers by contributing to their fundraising page!
+North Star Reach will be fundraising through Swim to the Moon through Run Sign Up’s fundraising platform.
+Through the Swim to the Moon Run Sign Up page, you will be able to make a donation to North Star Reach or support one of our fundraising swimmers by contributing to their fundraising page!

 Would you like to become a fundraiser for North Star Reach?
-To do so, go to the Swim to the Moon Crowdrise page and click “Join this Campaign,” then share your fundraising link with friends, relatives, neighbors, and co-workers!
+To do so, go to the Swim to the Moon Donation page and click “Become a Fundraiser,” then share your fundraising link with friends, relatives, neighbors, and co-workers!
 Not only will you be supporting this amazing camp for children with serious and life-threatening medical conditions, you’ll also earn special incentive prizes for each level your fundraising reaches:

 |2016||10K Age-Group Results||View Results|